pavelsimo/CarND-Traffic-Sign-Classifier-Project/README.md

 To train the model, I used the following hyperparameters:

-* Epochs:  100
+* Epoch iterations 100

+I tried increasing the Epoch value to 200, but the model was not improving its accuracy more than 96%, which suggest me to focus my efforts in improving the training dataset and network topology.

-* Learning Rate: 0.001
+* Learning Rate of 0.001

+I tried tuning for a smaller learning rate of 0.0001, but the classifier took too long to generalized the model, thus taking too much time in the training phase.

-* Batch Size: 128
+* Batch Size of 128

+I tried different values for the batch size, 512, 256, 128 and 64.
+For my model 128 performed best.

 * Optimizer: AdamOptimizer

+I did some research about the industry optimizers and the Adam algorithm seems to be a popular choice, since most of the time converge to good models faster than other optimizers.
+I choose this optimizer for my model, further work needs to be done to evaluate other optimizers.

 My final model results were:
-* training set accuracy of 0.996
+* training set accuracy of 0.997
-* validation set accuracy of 0.954
+* validation set accuracy of 0.956
-* test set accuracy of 0.937
+* test set accuracy of 0.933

+The difference in accuracy between the validation set and the test set is of 0.023%, which is relative small.
+This suggest the model is generalizing correctly for the unknown test cases.

 I started out with the LeNet architecture, without changes this architecture provide me with a model of approximately 80% accuracy.